peteroupc/peteroupc.github.io/morealg.md

 [**Peter Occil**](mailto:poccil14@gmail.com)

-This page contains additional algorithms for arbitrary-precision random sampling (sampling that does not rely on floating-point arithmetic).
+This page contains additional algorithms for arbitrary-precision sampling of continuous distributions, Bernoulli factory algorithms (biased-coin to biased-coin algorithms), and algorithms to simulate irrational probabilities.
+These samplers are designed to not rely on floating-point arithmetic.
 They may depend on algorithms given in the following pages:

 * [**Partially-Sampled Random Numbers for Accurate Sampling of the Beta, Exponential, and Other Continuous Distributions**](https://peteroupc.github.io/exporand.html)
 * [**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)

-<a id=Bernoulli_Factories_and_Irrational_Number_Simulation></a>
+<a id=Bernoulli_Factories_and_Irrational_Probability_Simulation></a>
-## Bernoulli Factories and Irrational Number Simulation
+## Bernoulli Factories and Irrational Probability Simulation
 &nbsp;

 <a id=Certain_Numbers_Based_on_the_Golden_Ratio></a>